 How can my clients retry their payment?

 When a payment fails, Practice Ignition will email your client to let them know.
 This email will be sent to the notification recipient email address for the client.

 Here's an example email showing what the client will receive:

 The client can then click through to a page allowing them to either try again using the same payment method, or select a different one and use that instead.

-After the client retries their payment, we'll let you know by sending an email to the addresses set in Payment Gateway under Settings.
+After the client retries their payment, we'll let you know by sending an email to the addresses set under Settings → Payment Gateway.

 Where can I find a link to the retry page?

-You can find a link by opening up the details for the rejected payment.
-You'll see a "View client retry payment page" link in the payment status section.
+You can find a link by opening up the details for the rejected payment in the Payments → Collections → Rejected tab.